Arizona

 Limitations of Liability

 Arizona courts uphold limitations of liability in sale contracts unless they are unconscionable.
-Ariz.
+See Ariz.
 Rev. Stat.
-Ann. §§ 47-2302, 47-2719 (West 2021).
+Ann. §§ 47-2302, 47-2719 (West 2024).
 Limitations of consequential damages for personal injury caused by consumer goods are prima facie unconscionable, whereas limitations of damages for commercial or economic losses are not.
 Id. § 47-2719(C).
 Arizona courts rarely find unconscionability in a commercial setting.
 Salt River Project v.
 Westinghouse Elec.
 Corp., 694 P.2d 198, 205 (Ariz.
 1984), abrogated on other grounds by Phelps v.
 Firebird Raceway, Inc., 111 P.3d 1003 (Ariz.
-2005) (explaining that, under Arizona law, parties may contract to disclaim or limit any potential tort liability, but “they must expressly spell out their intention to do so”).
+2005) (explaining that, under Arizona law, parties may contract to disclaim or limit any potential tort liability, but “they must expressly spell out their intention to do so.”).
 Arizona courts will give effect to the intention of the parties where the parties are on equal footing and when the parties did in fact bargain for the contract provision.
-Id. at 213.
+See id. at 213.

 Limitations of liability appearing in professional service contracts are likewise enforceable.
 In 1800 Ocotillo, LLC v.
 WLB Grp., Inc., the Supreme Court of Arizona enforced a contract containing a term that a surveyor’s liability to its client for negligently performing work may not exceed the surveyor’s fees.
 196 P.3d 222, 226 (Ariz.
 2008) (en banc).
 In doing so, the court distinguished indemnity provisions from limitations of liability.
 Id. at 225.
 The court further noted that limitations of liability “may desirably allow the parties to allocate as between themselves the risks of damages in excess of the agreed-upon cap, which could preserve incentives for one party to take due care while assigning the risk of greater damages to another party that might be better able to mitigate or insure against them.”
 Id. at 226.
 However, the court acknowledged that such clauses may sometimes reflect coercion or improper bargaining.
 Id.; see also Airfreight Express Ltd. v.
-Evergreen Air Ctr., 158 P.3d 232, 239 (Ariz.
+Evergreen Air Ctr., 158 P.3d 232, 240 (Ariz.
 Ct.
 App.
 2007) (adopting rule that limitation of liability clauses do not apply where the party relying on the clause acted in bad faith); Sky Jet AG v.
-Honeywell Int’l Inc., No. CV-17-04709-PHX-GMS, 2018 WL 6620493 (D. Ariz.
+Honeywell Int’l Inc., No. CV-17-04709-PHX-GMS, 2018 WL 6620493, at *2 (D. Ariz.
 Dec.
 18, 2018) (holding that a limitation of liability clause may not necessarily limit liability for a breach of covenant of good faith and fair dealing).

 Exculpatory Clauses